What is Chakrasana

 - To back to your original pose, bend your elbows to lower your head and shoulders to the floor.
 Then bend your knees and bring your spins and hips back to the ground.

-- After Doing this yoga asana, you should take a lots of relax to your body.
+- Doing this yoga asana, you should take a lot of relaxing to your body.

 Benefits of Chakrasana